 The “gains” are largely illusory.
 Rising asset prices over time reflect the fact that the dollar buys less of everything.
 But the tax obligations triggered by this inflation are very real.

 Money Metals Exchange president Stefan Gleason testified at the hearing and pointed out that “by taxing so-called gains on exchanging precious metals for devalued Federal Reserve Notes, we’re adding another tax on top of the inflation tax.”

 Idaho State Representative Ron Nate adroitly observed, “Citizens aren’t allowed to declare capital losses when the dollars they hold lose value.
-So, it isn’t fair to tax capital gains when the gold and silver they own rises in value.”
+So, it isn’t fair to tax capital gains when the gold and silver they own rise in value.”

-The Idaho bill – HB206 – passed the House Committee on Revenue and Taxation last Thursday and is expected to come up for a vote on the house floor in the coming days.
+The Idaho bill – HB206 – passed the House Committee on Revenue and Taxation last Thursday and is expected to come up for a vote on the House floor in the coming days.

-The Arizona House of Representatives passed its own version of the Idaho bill, HB2014, in mid-February, sending it on to the state Senate which is holding a hearing this Wednesday.
+The Arizona House of Representatives passed its version of the Idaho bill, HB2014, in mid-February, sending it on to the state Senate which is holding a hearing this Wednesday.
 Former Congressman Ron Paul is scheduled to testify.

 Meanwhile, the Sound Money Defense League is helping Alabama, Tennessee, Virginia, and Maine eliminate sales taxes on gold and silver bullion.

 Supporters of Sound Money

 Are working hard to reestablish gold and silver as money according to state law and to make sure it is treated as such in the tax code.
 Trading one form of money for another should not trigger any tax.
 There is no sales tax when customers swap their precious metals for dollars, so switching dollars to bullion should also be tax-exempt.